thottiamrp/modernweb-2019dec9/Labs/Ch03B-CSS/4fonts/README.md

-# Chapter 3B: Working with Text
+# Chapter 3B: Working with Fonts

 ## Objectives
-* Add CSS to text
+* Add CSS to style fonts

-1. Continue working in your `CSSpractice.html`.
-    * center text in h1
-    * center h2

 1. If you were unable to complete the exercise, you can copy the solution as your starting point.

+1. Continue working in your Lorem Ipsum project.

-1. Here you will learn how to use CSS to make changes to fonts.
+1. Here you will practice using CSS to make changes to fonts.

 1. Things you can change: font-family, font-style, font-size, font-weight, and font-variant